The Magical Uses of Rue

 You can prepare a tea using at most 12 rue leaves per liter of water.
-Boil this mixture and let it stand for ten minutes, then strain and drink up to two cups per day.
+Boil this mixture and let it stand for ten minutes, then strain and drink a maximum of two cups per day.

-What are the “magical” properties of rue?
+What are the “magical” properties and uses of rue?

-- It attracts positive energy: sometimes the plant causes the right person to come into our lives, whether in love, family, or at work.
+- It attracts positive energy.
+Sometimes, the plant causes the right person to come into our lives, whether in love, family, or at work.

-- It’s curative: rue is beneficial in the treatment of various diseases and ailments, as we’ve explained above.
+- It’s curative.
+Rue is beneficial in the treatment of various diseases and ailments, as we’ve explained above.